VirtusLab/besom/CONTRIBUTING.md

 or fix a bug you stumble across while using Besom.
 No matter the size, we welcome all improvements.

+Before investing a lot of time, please let us know, so we can discuss the issue together.

 ### Feature Work

 For larger features, we'd appreciate it if you open a